-Earphones release soundwaves that produce heat when in use which can melt the wax within your ears—making it possible for earwax to easily cling into your earphone.
+Earphones release soundwaves that produce heat when in use which can melt the wax within your ears—making it possible for earwax to easily cling to your earphone.
 After the wax gets into your earphone this can result in muffled sounds and uneven volume and above all, it gets icky too.

-And trust me, accumulated ear wax in earphones, earbuds is not a pretty sight to see because they can also start smelling too.
+And trust me, accumulated ear wax in earphones, and earbuds is not a pretty sight to see because they can also start smelling too.

 Your earphones can also get you sick, the bacteria that grow on them if you don’t clean them regularly can cause fungal or yeast infections in your ears.

 It’s even worse if you use them while you’re working out because of the sweat which can create moisture and if you share them with friends or family frequently, which by now you should know that you shouldn’t too.

 You should also get them cleaned every once in a while, but preferably once a week or every two weeks depending on how frequently you use them.